 \subsection{Verifiability}

-To evaluate the verifiability of the generated report given the retrieved set, we calculate the citation precision and claim coverage based on the definitions provided by prior work~\cite{gao_enabling_2023, worledge_extractive-abstractive_2024, liu_evaluating_2023}.
+To evaluate the verifiability generated reports using the citation precision and claim coverage with LLM-based entailment evaluations, following prior work~\citep{gao_enabling_2023, liu_evaluating_2023}.

-\heading{Citation Precision.} Specifically, we measure sentence-level precision, where a citation is considered precise if the referenced source supports at least one claim made in the accompanying sentence.
-For a full report, citation precision is computed by averaging the precision of each citation in the report.
+\heading{Citation Precision.} We measure sentence-level precision, where a citation is considered precise if the referenced source supports at least one claim made in the accompanying sentence.
+For a full report, we compute citation precision by averaging the precision of each citation.

-\heading{Claim Coverage.} Claim coverage assigns a sentence-level score, assigning a value of one if the cited sources accompanying the sentence supports all claims made in the sentence.
-We make two adaptations to the original definition posed in prior work~\cite{gao_enabling_2023, worledge_extractive-abstractive_2024, liu_evaluating_2023} for our long-form synthesis task.
-First, we relax the original claim coverage definition to consider a sliding window of sentences with supporting references, assigning a coverage value of 1 to each sentence that is either fully supported by the sources cited within the sentence or any cited source that is in a window of $w$ preceding or following sentences.
-Additionally, since our task query provides context describing a paper, we consider this context as an implicitly cited reference for each sentence and compute claim coverage for each sentence by considering the explicitly cited sources, and the context provided by the query.
-We compute the citation coverage for the full report by averaging the value computed for each sentence.
-Our model-based evaluation uses an LLM judge to assess each entailment relation, following prior work~\cite{gao_enabling_2023, liu_evaluating_2023}.
-We provide further details and the prompt in the Appendix Section~\ref{appendix:eval_details} and Box \ref{box:attribution} respectively.
+\heading{Claim Coverage.} Claim coverage of a report is computed by assigning a sentence-level score---of one if the sentence's cited sources support all claims made in the sentence---and averaging all sentence-level scores in the report.
+We make two adaptations to the original definition of prior work~\citep{gao_enabling_2023, worledge_extractive-abstractive_2024, liu_evaluating_2023} to tailor our metric to our long-form synthesis task.
+First, we relax the original claim coverage definition to consider a sliding window of sentences with supporting references Specifically, we assign a sentence-level coverage score of 1 if the sentence is fully supported by the sources cited either within the sentence or in a window of $w$ preceding or following sentences.
+Additionally, since our task query provides context describing a paper, we consider this context as an implicitly cited reference for each sentence.